tskit-dev/msprime/docs/ancestry.md

 pairs separated by a recombination rate {math}`r` per base pair is {math}`e^{-rt}`.
 To make these agree, we set the recombination rate in the base pair segments separating chromosomes to {math}`\log(2)`.

-#### Do I need to do this?

-The main purpose of simulating multiple chromosomes together (instead of running independent simulations for each chromosome) is to capture correlations between trees on distinct chromosomes.
-In many scenarios, **simulating multiple chromosomes may not be necessary**, and independent simulations may be preferable as they will be much more efficient.

 [Nelson et al. 2020](https://doi.org/10.1371/journal.pgen.1008619) describes a few cases where simulating multiple chromosomes using the DTWF is important